r48n34/lol-accepter/README.md

 <img src="assets/banner.png" width="300" alt="project_logo"/>

 ## Features
 1. Auto accept any matches up.
+2. remove challenge tokens on reload game.
-2. No need to install.
+3. No need to install.
-3. Easy to hide and shows, user friendly.
+4. Easy to hide and shows, user friendly.
-4. For windows OS only currently.
+5. For windows OS only currently.

 ## Download